 Luckily, they had some fine mesh netting in the basement, so we were able to cut it and staple it to the canopy temporarily while the fish drip acclimated.

 They were worried that the fish looked dead in the acclimation bucket, but I reassured them that it is normal for this type of wrasse to lie down and appear mottled for camouflage.
 It’s also common for them to do this in small containers, but they recover quickly when given room to swim.
-Don’t be alarmed if you see your fish lying on the bottom of the tank at night covered in slime, since these fish form mucous cocoons at night to sleep in and will then bury themselves in the sand-bed.
+Don’t be alarmed if you see your fish lying on the bottom of the tank at night covered in slime, since these fish form mucous cocoons at night to sleep in.

 I warned them that the fish might hide for a while, but our LFS did a great job of conditioning them.
 They were out the next morning, eating frozen mysis shrimp and brine shrimp.
 We plan to also add some tasty, nutritious oyster eggs and copepods to their diet to help provide a more complete nutrition, besides who wants to eat the same thing everyday?